-- 1. All students of the University are required to submit to an annual medical examination at the beginning of the session.
+1. All students of the University are required to submit to an annual medical examination at the beginning of the session.
 Women students will be examined at Shirreff Hall; men students at the Public Health Clinic.
 Lists indicating appointments will be posted early in the session.
-Failure to keep appointments promptly will be regarded as a breach of University discipline. - 2.
-This service provides for the following: - A medical examination at the beginning of the session; with subsequent fluoroscopic examination of chest. - Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p. m. daily. - Such medicines (except antitoxic sera, insulin, and other unusual preparations) and dressings as may be prescribed. - (d) Testing for susceptibility to diphtheria and scarlet fever, and immunization against either one of these diseases where required. - The service does not provide for the following: - Surgical operations; - Specialist's treatment: - Special nursing: - † It is to be distinctly understood that the regulations regarding courses of study, examinations, fees, etc., contained in this Calendar are intended for the current year only.
-Nor does the University hold itself bound to adhere absolutely to the curriculum and conditions laid down.
+Failure to keep appointments promptly will be regarded as a breach of University discipline.

+2. This service provides for the following:

+(a) A medical examination at the beginning of the session; with subsequent fluoroscopic examination of chest.

+b) Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p. m. daily.

+(c) Such medicines (except antitoxic sera, insulin, and other unusual preparations) and dressings as may be prescribed.

+- (d) Testing for susceptibility to diphtheria and scarlet fever, and immunization against either one of these diseases where required.

+- 3. The service does not provide for the following:

+(a) Surgical operations:

+- (b) Specialist's treatment:

+- (c) Special nursing:

+(d) Dental treatments;

+(e) Illness attributed to misconduct;

+f) Physician's fee for attendance elsewhere than at the Public Health Clinic;

+(g) Hospitalization;

-- Dental treatments; - Illness attributed to misconduct; - Physician's fee for attendance elsewhere than at the Public Health Clinic; - Hospitalization; - Any other service not specified in Section 2 hereof. - 4.
-Arrangements for consultations during the session are to be made through the office of the Medical Director, Students' Health Service, Public Health Clinic (Telephone B. 8438). - 5.
-All students are expected to carry out the instructions of the physician to the fullest extent possible.
-Failure to do so will be regarded as a breach of University discipline. - 6.
-All students entering the University who cannot submit certificates of having been successfully vaccinated shall be required to submit to vaccination. - 7.
-King's College provides a doctor to attend students in residence.
+Any other service not specified in Section 2 hereof.

+4. Arrangements for consultations during the session are to be made through the office of the Medical Director, Students' Health Service, Public Health Clinic (Telephone B. 8438).

+5. All students are expected to carry out the instructions of the physician to the fullest extent possible.
+Failure to do so will be regarded as a breach of University discipline.

+6. All students entering the University who cannot submit (certificates of having been successfully vaccinated shall be required to submit to vaccination.

+7. King's College provides a doctor to attend students in residence.